supertestnet/epic_poetry_club/_posts/2026-07-05-timeline-of-great-english-epics.md

 ## 1900s
 - The Dauber by John Masefield
-- Reynald the Fox by John Masefield
+- The Ghost Heath Run by John Masefield
 - The Ballad of the White Horse by G.K.
 Chesterton
 - Tristram by Edwin Arlington Robinson
 - Sir Gawain and the Green Knight by J.R.R.
 Tolkien